wholesomecode/wholesome-block-comments/readme.txt

 * Initial Plugin.

 = 1.1.0 =
-* Bug Fix: Fixes and issue where only administrators could add and view block comments.
+* Bug Fix: Fixes an issue that only let administrators add and view block comments.